Documentation

 How do I add more than 2 servers?

 Upgrade to Pro from the Account page.
-Pro is $6/month or $60/year and includes unlimited servers.
+Pro is $6/month or $60/year and includes up to 10 servers.

 Is my data private?